mrakgr/Trading-Journal/journal_2025.md

 And nobody can keep losing all the time.

 10:20am.
 Sigh, I just can't get a good night of sleep.
 The book will be slow going.

+I'll aim to finish it within a week.
+It doesn't matter how long this system takes.
+An year should be enough for me to become a profitable trader either way.